danloveg/ytbdl/README.md

-# ytbeetdl: Music Downloader and Tagger
+# ytbdl: Music Downloader and Tagger

 Combines the power of [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [beets](https://github.com/beetbox/beets) to download music from the internet and automatically tag it.